waikato-datamining/simple-image-debayer/README.md

   -p NUM, --progress_interval NUM
-                        the interval of processed images to output progress information in the console (default: 100) -v, --verbose         whether to output directories being processed (default: False)
+                        the interval of processed images to output progress information in the console (default: 100) -e, --ignore_errors   whether to ignore any errors and keep debayering (default: False)
+  -d, --delete          whether to delete the input file after successfully
+                        debayering it (default: False) -v, --verbose         whether to output directories being processed (default: False)
   -n, --dry_run         whether to perform a dry-run; --verbose should be used